peppedilillo/hermeslink/README.md

 # Hermes Link

 This is web application designed to enable communication between the HERMES-Pathfinder nanosatellite constellation Mission and Science operation center.
+The applications lives at https://hermeslink.ssdc.asi.it/.
-It is realized in python Django, and embeds a grafana dashboard service.
+It was realized in python Django, and embeds a grafana dashboard service.

 ### Running Hermes Link